ConScape/ConScapeR/README.md

 `JULIA_PATH = "your_path_to...../Julia-1.9.3/bin`

-Then you can call this path through:
+From here on you can call this path with:
 ``` r
 Sys.getenv("JULIA_PATH")
 ```

-Finally, to install the development version of the `ConScapeR` R package:
+To install the development version of the `ConScapeR` package in R:

 ```r
 library(devtools)
 devtools::install_github("ConScape/ConScapeR", ref = "HEAD")
 ```

-## Example

-First time, install the `ConScape` library in Julia:
+Finally, install the `ConScape` library in Julia:

 ``` r
 library(ConScapeR)